Increase your endorphins without exercise

 Similarly to acupuncture, massage therapy can help to treat chronic pain and physical ailments.
 However, it also stimulates the release of endorphins and “happy” chemicals that will leave you feeling relaxed, refreshed, and calm.4 If a professional massage is out of your price range, try trading massages with your partner or a friend!

-Cutting out exercise is WAY easier said than done.
-Remember, this process is temporary, and you can get back to your usual workouts once you’re fully recovered (3 regular cycles).
+Modifying exercise is WAY easier said than done.
+Remember, this process is temporary, and you can get back to your usual workouts once you’re fully recovered.
 However, to stay recovered, you’ll probably need to find other forms of stress relief to rely on, too.

-If you’re struggling with cutting out exercise completely, it might be time to reach out for more support.
-Book a free 15-minute discovery call with Cynthia to see if you’d be a good fit for her group coaching programs!
+If you’re struggling with modifying exercise it might be time to reach out for more support.
+Book a free 15-minute discovery call with Cynthia to see if you’d be a good fit for her support !

 Chaudhry, S. R. (2021, April 8).
 Biochemistry, endorphin.
 StatPearls [Internet].
 Retrieved October 29, 2021, from https://www.ncbi.nlm.nih.gov/books/NBK470306/.